Ashish Thakkar

-Ashish J. Thakkar is a Rwandan-based entrepreneur.
-He is the founder of Mara Group and Mara Foundation, and he is a co-founder of Atlas Mara Limited.
+Ashish J. Thakkar is an East African entrepreneur, who achieved recognition as the founder of the Mara Group and Mara Foundation, as well as the co-founder of Atlas Mara Limited.
 Thakkar was born in the United Kingdom, but he moved to East Africa as a teenager before founding Mara Group, a Pan-African conglomerate, at the age of 15.
-Mara Group's operations and investments span 22 African countries.
-He is the author of The Lion Awakes: Adventures in Africa's Economic Miracle.
+Today, Mara Group's operations and investments span across 22 African countries.
+Additionally, Thakkar authored the book The Lion Awakes: Adventures in Africa's Economic Miracle.

 Thakkar is a member of the World Economic Forum's Young Global Leaders, and was included in Fortune magazine's list of the top "40 Under 40" in 2013.
-He was awarded the Base Leadership Award at the 2014 MTV Africa Music Awards event.
-Esquire named him Middle East Man of the Year in 2016.
+Moreover, he was awarded the Base Leadership Award at the 2014 MTV Africa Music Awards event.
+In 2016, American magazine Esquire named him Middle East Man of the Year.